awsdocs/aws-kms-developer-guide/doc_source/policy-conditions.md

 You can use the `kms:EncryptionAlgorithm` condition key to control access to cryptographic operations based on the encryption algorithm that is used in the operation\.
 For the [Encrypt](https://docs.aws.amazon.com/kms/latest/APIReference/API_Encrypt.html), [Decrypt](https://docs.aws.amazon.com/kms/latest/APIReference/API_Decrypt.html), and [ReEncrypt](https://docs.aws.amazon.com/kms/latest/APIReference/API_ReEncrypt.html) operations, it controls access based on the value of the [EncryptionAlgorithm](https://docs.aws.amazon.com/kms/latest/APIReference/API_Decrypt.html#KMS-Decrypt-request-EncryptionAlgorithm) parameter in the request\.
 For operations that generate data keys and data key pairs, it controls access based on the encryption algorithm that is used to encrypt the data key\.

-This condition key has no effect on operations performed outside of AWS KMS, such as encrypting with the public key in an asymmetric CMK pair outside of AWS KMS\.
+This condition key has no effect on operations performed outside of AWS KMS, such as encrypting with the public key in an asymmetric KMS key pair outside of AWS KMS\.

 **EncryptionAlgorithm parameter in a request**

-To allow users to use only a particular encryption algorithm with a CMK, use a policy statement with a `Deny` effect and a `StringNotEquals` condition operator\.
-For example, the following example key policy statement prohibits principals who can assume the `ExampleRole` role from using this symmetric CMK in the specified cryptographic operations unless the encryption algorithm in the request is `RSAES_OAEP_SHA_256`\.
+To allow users to use only a particular encryption algorithm with a KMS key, use a policy statement with a `Deny` effect and a `StringNotEquals` condition operator\.
+For example, the following example key policy statement prohibits principals who can assume the `ExampleRole` role from using this symmetric KMS key in the specified cryptographic operations unless the encryption algorithm in the request is `RSAES_OAEP_SHA_256`\.

-Unlike a policy statement that allows a user to use a particular encryption algorithm, a policy statement with a double\-negative like this one prevents other policies and grants for this CMK from allowing this role to use other encryption algorithms\.
-The `Deny` in this key policy statement takes precedence over any key policy or IAM policy with an `Allow` effect, and it takes precedence over all grants for this CMK and its principals\.
+Unlike a policy statement that allows a user to use a particular encryption algorithm, a policy statement with a double\-negative like this one prevents other policies and grants for this KMS key from allowing this role to use other encryption algorithms\.
+The `Deny` in this key policy statement takes precedence over any key policy or IAM policy with an `Allow` effect, and it takes precedence over all grants for this KMS key and its principals\.

 ```
 {
-  "Sid": "Allow only one encryption algorithm with this asymmetric CMK",
+  "Sid": "Allow only one encryption algorithm with this asymmetric KMS key",
   "Effect": "Deny",
   "Principal": {
     "AWS": "arn:aws:iam::111122223333:role/ExampleRole"